darcyclarke/Watch.js/README.md

 #Watch.js

 This plugin lets you listen for when a CSS property, or properties, changes on element.
-It utilizes `Mutation Observers` or the `DOMAttrModified` / `propertychange` events, when available, and fallsback to polling utilizing `setInterval()`.
+It utilizes `Mutation Observers` to mimic the `DOMAttrModified` (Mutation Events API) and `propertychange` (Internet Explorer) events.

 There is both a jQuery-specific plugin as well as a library agnostic version of this plugin available.